Robbinsville Township, New Jersey: Religious institutions

-Swaminarayan Akshardham in Robbinsville is the third-largest Hindu temple in the world.
+Swaminarayan Akshardham in Robbinsville is the second-largest Hindu temple in the world.

 Swaminarayan Akshardham, a Hindu temple inaugurated in 2023, was constructed by 12,500 volunteers on a 180 acres site and has a spire reaching 191 feet.
-It is the largest Hindu temple outside of Asia.
+It is the largest Hindu temple outside of Asia and the second largest Hindu temple in the world.

 Climate

 According to the Köppen climate classification system, Robbinsville Township has a Hot-summer Humid continental climate (Dfa).